Friday, October 13, 2017

 Start Here to Access the Backstory

-I’ve written an acclaimed stand-alone novel titled The Sussex Beekeeper at the Dawn of Time.
+I’ve written a thought-provoking, breathtaking, tour-de-force stand-alone novel titled The Sussex Beekeeper at the Dawn of Time.
 It has been suggested that some new readers might misunderstand the book, especially if they're expecting a conventional Sherlock Holmes pastiche novel.
 Insofar as there is nothing conventional about this novel, it has been further suggested that an illuminating blog might cut through any potential confusion.
-I'm acting on that suggestion by developing this blog, which I hope brings into focus the novel's backstory and "purpose," if a novel can be said to have such a thing.
+I'm acting on that suggestion by developing this blog, which I hope brings into focus the novel's backstory and "purpose."

 From Gary Lovisi, world-class Sherlock Holmes authority: "The Sussex Beekeeper is an incredible book.
 I can’t believe how much material and research has been put into it ... [and] woven together so well; truly stunning; a massive undertaking.
 The Holmes/Mycroft comments were fun.
 I think it is a special book, very well done.
 Holmes/Quatermain and all readers who like anything in that area will simply adore the book.”